A fresh approach

-NZBA is proposing a new principles-based approach to the Code of Banking Practice.
-The current Code is prescriptive, and largely duplicates bank terms and conditions.
+NZBA has developed a fresh high level principles-based approach to the Code of Banking Practice.
+The previous 2012 edition was prescriptive, and largely duplicated bank terms and conditions.

-- make the Code more accessible to bank customers
+- makes the Code more accessible to bank customers

-- provide the Banking Ombudsman with more flexibility in determining what good banking practice is
+- provides the Banking Ombudsman with more flexibility in determining what good banking practice is

-- keep the Code up to date in the context of changes to the way we’re banking, and new obligations for banks under consumer law and regulations.
+- keeps the Code up to date in the context of changes to the way we’re banking, and new obligations for banks under consumer law and regulations.

 The draft Code and the current Code

-The proposed draft Code can be found here
+The draft Code can be found here (June 2017)

 The current Code can be found here